liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/12-creating-ios-screenlets.markdown

         }

-3. Create a new view class with a name that matches the prefix of your XIB file's name.
+3. Create a new View class with a name that matches the prefix of your XIB file's name.
 The class must extend [`BaseScreenletView`](https://github.com/liferay/liferay-screens/blob/1.0.0/ios/Framework/Core/Base/BaseScreenletView.swift) and conform to the interface protocol you created.
 Use standard `@IBOutlet`s